gaiar/smolvlm-haiku-app/status.md

 - Stabilized automated testing by mocking the SmolVLM service and browser media APIs.
 - Added UI coverage for WebGPU gating and main interface states.
 - Smoothed the first-load experience with a consistent SmolVLM progress card.
+- Chained SmolVLM scene descriptions into Qwen haiku generation.
-- Brought documentation in line with the SmolVLM-based implementation.
+- Brought documentation in line with the dual-model implementation.

 ## Progress
 - Created Jest singleton mock for `smolvlmService` and camera APIs to unblock tests.
 - Replaced placeholder CRA test with focused UI assertions.
 - Introduced a steady progress display during SmolVLM initialization (spinner, progress bar, ellipsized filename).
+- Added `qwenHaikuService` and orchestrated dual-model inference within `App.tsx`.
-- Documented SmolVLM workflow, scripts, and service structure in `README.md`.
+- Documented the SmolVLM + Qwen workflow, scripts, and service structure in `README.md`.

 ## Decisions
 - Prefer service-level mocks in tests to avoid pulling heavyweight ESM dependencies.